 Using your one minute increments is like planting productivity seeds and growing a time tree!

-Our first two strategies were based on micro-moments of productivity, and now we’re going to work our way up to a bigger chunk of time.
+Our first two working mom time management strategies were based on micro-moments of productivity, and now we’re going to work our way up to a bigger chunk of time.
 We’re not talking about a whole work day’s worth of time though, just an hour.

 And before you run away thinking you don’t have an hour, hear me out.
 Because I think you do.